julianlam/feps/fep/fe34/fep-fe34.md

 ## Assumptions

-The origin-based security model is designed for use in a network where a server is resposible for enforcing security boundaries between the hosted actors.
+The origin-based security model is designed for use in a network where a server is responsible for enforcing security boundaries between the hosted actors.
+This assumption is based on the general consensus that served objects can be trusted and that their ownership doesn't require verification.
 Servers that publish objects without validation are not supported.

 Object identifiers are assumed to be HTTP(S) URIs.
 The model can also be used with other kinds of identifiers, but that is not covered in this document.